cta-observatory/lstosa/docs/scripts/index.rst

    DEPRECATED.
 Specify the subruns of a sequence/run that will be analyzed by the sequencer.

 ``sequence_*.history``
-   This file keeps tracks of the :func:`execution history<osa.reports.report.history>` of a sequence/run.
+   This file keeps tracks of the :func:`execution history<osa.report.history>` of a sequence/run.

 ``sequence_*.{err,log,out}``
    These files are the logs of the job executed on the working nodes.